Semester-by-semester courses, IGETC requirements, and major prerequisites — verified from real articulation data.

 UC Irvine

-UCI's Transfer Admission Guarantee (TAG) is one of the most powerful tools available to Diablo Valley College students — it literally locks in your admission before you even file a full application.
-For Biology, you need a 3.4 or higher cumulative UC-transferable GPA and all required major prep courses completed with a C or better.
-The window to apply is narrow: submit your TAG through UC TAP between September 1 and September 30, then follow up with your full UC application by December 1.
+UCI's Transfer Admission Guarantee (TAG) is one of the most valuable tools available to DVC Biology students — it converts an uncertain admissions process into a guarantee, as long as you hold up your end.
+You need a 3.4 cumulative UC-transferable GPA and all required major prep courses completed or clearly in-progress by spring before transfer.
+The process starts in September: build your plan in UC TAP, submit your TAG application between September 1–30, and then file your regular UC application before December 1.

 Major Requirements